zakagan/DoomsdayCalc/README.md

 ## Notes on the Doomsday Algorithm

 There are lot of resources about John Conway's Doomsday Algorithm (also called the Doomsday Rule).
-It works by finding anchors, which Conway calls Doomsdays, and then combines them to find the day of the week for the provided date.
+It works by finding anchors, which Conway calls Doomsdays, and then counting from that anchor to find the day of the week for the provided date.

 For a detailed explaination on the method, [please read these lecture notes from Mathematics Prof. S.W.
 Graham](http://people.cst.cmich.edu/graha1sw/Pub/Doomsday/Doomsday.html).

 ## Notes on holidays

 Holidays strings can be provided using any number of keywords.
 Strings are searched for appropriate key words and the proper holidays are added to the queue of DoomsdayDate objects.
-The strings are not cap sensitive (in fact, all non-letter chars are stripped before searching), and shorthand 3 letter abbreviations can be used instead of a holiday's full name.
+The strings are not case sensitive (in fact, all non-letter chars are stripped before searching), and shorthand 3 letter abbreviations can be used instead of a holiday's full name.

 For the most part, the included holidays are based on dates observed in the United States.